ZhuLab-Fudan/Phen2Disease/README.md

 (1) Go to the src/model/Similarityscore/gene_integrated folder and run:

-score2disease_patient.py, and score2disease_double.py, (score2disease_disease.py can be run optionally))
+score2disease_patient.py, and score2disease_double.py, (score2disease_disease.py can be run optionally)

 In the src/result/diseaserank/result folder, you can get the json file of diseases prioritization files after merging cases.

 (2) Run gene_integrated.py

 Go to the src/utils/GeneRankResult folder, and you can get final files of the integrated gene ranking results.

+# BASE_IC

+Go to the src/model/BASE_IC folder and run:

+BASE_IC_GeneRank.py (BASE_IC_DiseaseRank.py)

+In the src/model/BASE_IC/GeneRank(DiseaseRank) folder, you can get files of the gene(disease) ranking results.

+For the Data Cohorts 1-6, you can find them at the following sites:

 # Data Cohorts